YCCCM7/Vanilla-Madder.-Imsim-/README.md

 # Vanilla-Madder.-Imsim-
 See attached license.
 Crazier than vanilla, guaranteed.
-All rights reserved, needing permission for use.
+Licensed under Creative Commons BY-NC-ND license.
+You require permission for building upon, transforming, or remixing this work.